drostehk/flask-react/README.md

 ## Backend
 - Flask as html provider and api backend
 - Flask-SQLAlchemy to store relational models
-- Flask-Security-Fork to complete the basic authentication (hoping thath in a short time it merges with Flask-Security)
+- Flask-Security-Fork to complete the basic authentication (hoping that in a short time it merges with Flask-Security)
 - Pytest

 ## Frontend